 Ousting intruders from your SaaS systems and restoring lost data can cost millions of dollars.
 Repairing the consequences of data exposure can also require significant financial investment on the part of a company.
 If, for example, customers’ personal data is exposed, the standard practice is to offer anyone affected free credit monitoring for a year or so.
 Depending on the number of customers affected, that could entail a substantial outlay.

-By implementing Google Workspace DLP, you are protecting your company from unnecessary financial expense.
+Storing sensitive information in the cloud without proper safeguards could lead to expensive data breaches.
+By implementing Google Workspace DLP, you are protecting your company from unnecessary financial expenses.

 Legal